 If you’re at all like me, you wonder which articles get the most attention on our website.
-Every year we publish around 45 feature articles, and at the end of the year we gather statistics to see which ones get the most page views.
-So, without further ado, here are the five most-viewed articles on www.industrialheating.com based on page views.
-This ranking applies only to articles published in 2020.
+Every year we publish over 40 feature articles, and at the end of the year we gather statistics to see which ones get the most page views.
+So, without further ado, here are the five most-viewed articles on www.industrialheating.com based on page views in 2021.
+This ranking applies only to articles published in 2021.

 The fourth industrial revolution – the revolution that ushered in the Internet of Things (IoT) and Internet of Services (IoS) – has come to be known as Industry 4.0.
 The initial goals of Industry 4.0 typically have been automation, manufacturing process improvement and productivity/production optimization.
 The more advanced goals are innovation and the transition to new business models and revenue sources using information technologies and services as cornerstones.

 Industrial Heating is hosting three free webinars over the next three weeks, including two in the next couple of days.
 “Users of Industrial Hydrogen Look Beyond Delivered for Security of Supply” will be held tomorrow, November 30, at 11:00 a.m.
 (EST).
 “How to Help Your Customers Decide to Reshore” will be held Thursday, December 2, at 2:00 p.m.
 (EST), and “Grinding and Polishing of Sample Materials for Microstructural Analysis and Hardness Testing” will be held Tuesday, December 14, at 2:00 p.m.
 (EST).
 Registration for these webinars is free.